MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2B exercise 1 to 3.md

 16. In the **Item number** field, select the drop-down button to open the lookup.

-17. In the list, select **D0001**.
+17. In the list, select **D0001/MidRangeSpeaker**.

 18. In the **Quantity** field, enter **2**.

+> [!NOTE]
-    > **Note** Review the net amount.
+> Review the net amount.
 It represents the sales revenue, which in this example is the basis for commission.

 19. Select **Save**.